Conditions and diseases

 Diagnosis

-• any additional testing with skin tests and blood tests performed by our nursing staff
+• If necessary, additional testing with skin tests and blood draws, performed by our paediatric nurse.

 Treatment